pvlunegov/Awesomely_strange_game/README.md

 9. Added patrolling monster, guarding area.
 - Monster have some animations (idle, run)
 - Monster patrrolling area, choosing random points for patroll.

+10. Added pickup gun that fires bullets.
+Bullet can hurt enemy to death.
+- pickup Gun, bullet with animations, sounds and effects
+- Enemy monster hurt from bullet and death with animations.